Diffie Hellman Encryption Tutorial - Cryptography on Public keys

 Diffie-Hellman

 Diffie-Hellman is an asymmetric key algorithm used for public key cryptography.
-As well as IPSec it is also used for SSL, SSH, PGP and other PKI systems.
+As well as being used with IPsec, it is also used for SSL, SSH, PGP and other PKI systems.

-The Diffie-Hellman algorithm was created to address the issue of secure encrypted keys from being attacked over the internet when in transmission, though using the Diffie-Hellman algorithm in distributing symmetric keys securely over the internet.
+The Diffie-Hellman algorithm was created to address the issue of secure encrypted keys from being compromised over the internet when in transmission, and the use of Diffie-Hellman algorithm allows two VPN gateway devices that have no prior knowledge of each other, to setup a shared secret key.

 As well as Diffie-Hellman, some other asymmetric encryption algorithms are RSA, ECC, El Gamal, DSA, LUC and Knapsack.